 The ever-increasing list of 'core interests' involving land and maritime territories indicates an open-ended expansionist drive on the part of China.

 Recent events demonstrate China's emphasis on military power.
 China has employed its military in carefully selected areas it deems as 'core interests'.
-These areas include simultaneous engagement with both friendly and pressures against adversarial countries spanning the land and maritime domains.
+These areas include simultaneous engagement with both friendly and pressures against adversarial countries ning the land and maritime domains.
 The implications of these developments on regional and international security are profound.

 China organised the Belt and Road Initiative (BRI) summit this year but was unable to solicit the level of support President Xi Jinping had expected.
 Major economic centers such as Singapore, South Korea, United States, United Kingdom, Germany and several others sent ministerial level delegations while India decided to abstain as the BRI undermines its core interests.
 The European Union member states that attended a trade session during the summit unanimously decided to reject the outcome statement.
 The reason, as already highlighted by India — the absence of assurances on transparency, co-ownership and sustainability.